fetchoracle/autoPay/README.md

 ## Deploy

 Set the env variable in the .env file.
-Rename .env.example to .env and set the private key of the deployer, RPC url and chain Id.
+Rename .env.example to .env and set the private key of the deployer, RPC url, chain Id and the network (pulse_testnet or pulse_mainnet).
 The example below show the values for Pulsechain testnet.

 ```
 PRIVATE_KEY=
+NETWORK=pulse_testnet
 NODE_URL_PULSECHAIN_TESTNET=https://rpc.v4.testnet.pulsechain.com
 CHAIN_ID_PULSECHAIN_TESTNET=943
 ```